 Gloria Riviera 42:29

-NO ONE IS COMING TO SAVE US is a Lemonada media original presented by and created with Neighborhood Villages.
+NO ONE IS COMING TO SAVE US is a Lemonada media original.
 The show is produced by Kryssy Pease and Alex McOwen, Veronica Rodriguez is our engineer music is by Hannis Brown.
 Our executive producers are Stephanie Wittels Wachs, Jessica Cordova Kramer, and me Gloria Riviera.
 If you like the show, and you believe what we’re doing is important.
 Please help others find us by leaving us a rating and writing us a review.
 Do you have your own experiences and frustrations with the childcare system?
 Do you have ideas for what we could do to make it better?
 Join the no one is coming to save us Facebook group where we can continue the conversation together.
 You can also follow us and other Lemonada podcasts at @LemonadaMedia across all social platforms.
 Thank you so much for listening.
 We will be back next week.
 Until then hang in there.
 You can do it.